Yamaha P 515 Review: Your next investment?

 The layer mode is the most basic one, kinda every digital piano nowadays has this mode function.
 What it does is that you can layer 2 sounds together and play them at the same time.
 Funny and easy as that.

 The other one is duo mode, and with this mode you split the piano into two equal halves, on left and one half, with this function you can play with your piano teacher or with a friend.
 It's also called LESSON MODE on many other digital pianos and could really help your piano exercise.

 The third one is called the split mode, my favourite actually.
 Anyway, this one allows you to, for example play the piano sound on the left part of the piano and the harpsi on the upper right.
 You just press the split button and the sound you want to play.

 I really enjoy playing in this mode, because then I can play melodies with a more pluck sound on the upper right, and with the lower part play the bass.

-Nowadays, the metronome is something we are really getting used to have in our digital pianos.
+Nowadays, the metronome is something we're getting used to having in our digital pianos.

 And for sure the Yamaha P515 has an in built metronome, adjustable from anything between 5 and 500 bpm.

 The P 515 is equipped with a 16 track sequencer, which is nowadays not so normal on many digital pianos.